 The Troy Telecom Office provides on campus phone service in each residence hall room.
 Residents desiring long distance service must apply for a personal authorization code number from the Telecom Office in Bibb Graves Hall.
 This code is authorized for use in the resident's room only.
 Confidentially and safeguarding of an authorization code is the sole responsibility of the resident.
 All inquiries concerning authorization codes should be referred to the Telecom Office.

-All thefts should be reported to the University Police Department (670-3215) as well as your Community Director.
+All thefts should be reported to the University Police Department (670-3215) as well as your Housing Staff.
 A Police Report and a Resident Incident Form is to be completed on all thefts (student thefts, University property, etc.).

 Occasionally, situations created by the residents occur which create excessive trash or mess in the residence hall.
 Unfortunately, some residents take the attitude that cleaning up after such incidents is the housekeeping staff's responsibility or "that's what they get paid to do".
 This simply is not the case.